CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

-Being especially or repeatedly unpleasant: for example, if we’ve received reports from multiple {{COMMUNITY_NAME}} users, team members, or collaborators of agitating, rude, or especially distracting behavior over an extended period of time.
+Being especially or repeatedly unpleasant: for example, if we’ve received reports from multiple {{COMMUNITY_NAME}} users, team members, or collaborators of agitating, rude, or especially distracting behaviour over an extended period of time.